Caleb-Igance/Undergraduate-Thesis/README.md

-# Text Recognition Using A kNN Classifier and Fourier Transform as a Metric
+# Text Recognition Using A kNN Classifier and Fourier Transform

 This project was undertaken as a senior undergraduate honors thesis at East Tennessee State Univserity between August 2016 and May 2017.
 My thesis advisor was Dr. Jeff Knisley.